Lady Elizabeth Jocelyn

 M, #57949, b.
 25 February 1884, d.
 6 November 1914

-Francis Annesley, 6th Earl Annesley was born on 25 February 1884 at Castlewellan, Kilmegan, County Down, Ireland.1 He was the son of Lt.-Col. Hugh Annesley, 5th Earl Annesley and Mabel Wilhelmina Frances Markham.1 He was baptised on 28 March 1884 at Castlewellan, Kilmegan, County Down, Ireland.1 He married Evelyn Hester Mundy, daughter of Alfred Edward Miller Mundy and Ellen Mary Palmer-Morewood, on 14 February 1909.1 He died on 6 November 1914 at age 30, leaving England in his plane for France, and was never seen again.1,2
+Francis Annesley, 6th Earl Annesley was born on 25 February 1884 at Castlewellan, Kilmegan, County Down, IrelandG.1 He was the son of Lt.-Col. Hugh Annesley, 5th Earl Annesley and Mabel Wilhelmina Frances Markham.1 He was baptised on 28 March 1884 at Castlewellan, Kilmegan, County Down, IrelandG.1 He married Evelyn Hester Mundy, daughter of Alfred Edward Miller Mundy and Ellen Mary Palmer-Morewood, on 14 February 1909.1 He died on 6 November 1914 at age 30, leaving England in his plane for France, and was never seen again.1,2

-Francis Annesley, 6th Earl Annesley was styled as Viscount Glerawly between 1884 and 1908.1 He was educated between 1897 and 1898 at Eton College, Eton, Berkshire, England.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.1 He succeeded to the title of 7th Viscount Glerawly, of co.
-Fermanagh [I., 1766] on 15 December 1908.3 He succeeded to the title of 7th Baron Annesley, of Castle Wellan, co.
-Down [I., 1758] on 15 December 1908.3 He succeeded to the title of 6th Earl Annesley, of Castlewellan, co.
-Down [I., 1789] on 15 December 1908.3 He gained the rank of Sub-Lieutenant in the service of the Royal Naval Volunteer Reserve, serving in the Royal Naval Air Service.1
+He was styled as Viscount Glerawly between 1884 and 1908.1 He was educated between 1897 and 1898 at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.1 He succeeded as the 7th Baron Annesley, of Castle Wellan, co.
+Down [I., 1758] on 15 December 1908.3 He succeeded as the 6th Earl Annesley, of Castlewellan, co.
+Down [I., 1789] on 15 December 1908.3 He succeeded as the 7th Viscount Glerawly, of co.
+Fermanagh [I., 1766] on 15 December 1908.3 He gained the rank of Sub-Lieutenant in the Royal Naval Volunteer Reserve, serving in the Royal Naval Air Service.1

 Citations

-- [S2] Peter W. Hammond, editor, The Complete Peerage or a History of the House of Lords and All its Members From the Earliest Times, Volume XIV: Addenda & Corrigenda (Stroud, Gloucestershire, U.K.: Sutton Publishing, 1998), page 29.
+1. [S2] Peter W. Hammond, editor, The Complete Peerage or a History of the House of Lords and All its Members From the Earliest Times, Volume XIV: Addenda & Corrigenda (Stroud, Gloucestershire, U.K.: Sutton Publishing, 1998), page 29.
 Hereinafter cited as The Complete Peerage, Volume XIV.

-- [S6] G.E.
+3. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume I, page 172.
 Hereinafter cited as The Complete Peerage.

 Major John Seymour Wynne-Finch1